valilagoa/MPCdesig/README.md

 The pack() and unpack() functions assume that each line corresponds to one and only one asteroid and will convert the first substring that produces a match.
-This does not mean that each line cannot contain more than one designatione, e.g. "(341843) 2008 EV5" and "(8) Flora" would be valid input lines.
+This does not mean that each line cannot contain more than one designation, e.g. "(341843) 2008 EV5" and "(8) Flora" would be valid input lines.
 In such cases, however, only the numbered designations will be packed or unpacked.